SimonVreman/thesis-msc/readme.md

 ## MCP

 Install dependencies using `bun install` and run using `bun start`.
 Relies on import (a sample of) the Azure Public Dataset in a local Postgres database using the command line tools included.
 There is also a tool to generate the scenarios in this project.
 The commands for this can be found in `mcp/package.json`.

+## Stats

+Python project for analysis of simulation results and generating figures.